 Losing some or all of your teeth affects your ability to chew foods, present a beautiful smile to friends, and pronounce many words.
 But with today’s advances in dentistry, these challenges do not have to be forever.
 Dentures come in many different configurations to help you replace the teeth you are missing.
 Dr. Evanson can create natural-looking appliances that fit your gums snugly, preventing the wiggling and loose grip often associated with dentures.
 Our team at Evanson DDS in Parker, Colorado, is dedicated to helping you achieve the smile that you desire and will work with you to create the best treatment plan for your particular dental needs.

 At Evanson DDS, we offer many options for replacing missing teeth, including dentures, dental bridges, and dental implants.
-During your free consultation with us, we will talk to you about your goals for replacing your missing teeth and discuss your overall dental health.
+During your consultation with us, we will talk to you about your goals for replacing your missing teeth and discuss your overall dental health.
 Together we can discover a solution that fits your budget, lifestyle and goals for dental wellness.

 Missing teeth in your mouth is more than just how it affects your appearance.
 You may begin to suffer from serious challenges when you have lost one or more teeth such as:

 Dentures can boost your self-confidence by helping you have a smile that you are proud of and increase the quality of your life by improving your overall health and lifestyle.

 Today, there are three main categories of dentures that you can receive depending on your particular needs: